 \subsection{Deep-Q Network Features Selection}

-We investigate how the number of inputs, i.e., the number of devices' feedback and historical features, as well as how the reward function affect the behavior of Dimmer.
+We investigate how the number of inputs, i.e., the amount of devices' feedback and historical features affect the behavior of Dimmer.
 We collect an evaluation dataset of 25~000 samples over channel 26, featuring some periods of mild and heavy interference, and some interference-free episodes.
 For each parameter we evaluate, we train three models, and average the overall performance over those models.
 For each model, we run 100 episodes comprising 100 consecutive decisions each for the number of nodes and reward.
 Throughout the section, error bars represent standard deviation.

-\textbf{Number of devices: scenario.} We evaluate how many devices' inputs are necessary for Dimmer.
+\textbf{Number of devices.} We evaluate how many devices' inputs are necessary for Dimmer.
 As described in \S\ref{sec:design:DQN}, Dimmer selects $K$ nodes with lowest-reliability as input to its DQN.
-We fix the number of historical features to 2, and vary $K$ from one, i.e., only the device with lowest reliability is used, up to all 18 devices used as input. \\ \textbf{Results.} Fig.~\ref{fig:eval_dqn_params}a depicts the effect of $K$ on Dimmer's radio-on time.
+We fix the number of historical features to 2, and vary $K$ from one, i.e., only the device with lowest reliability is used, up to all 18 devices used as input. \\ \textbf{Results.} Fig.~\ref{fig:eval_dqn_params}(i) depicts the effect of $K$ on Dimmer's radio-on time.
 Limited device subsets ($K=$ 1 to 5) lead to conservative policies, with high retransmission parameters even under non-interfered episodes, thus wasting energy.
-Using all 18 devices, the DQN overfits to the deployment and reacts to transient losses, thus also wasting energy after short-term interference.
+Using all 18 devices, the DQN overfits the deployment and reacts to transient losses, thus also wasting energy after short-term interference.
 Note that reliability is roughly constant for all experiments, i.e., conservative policies do not provide higher protection against losses on average.
 For the remainder of this evaluation, we choose $K=10$ as our input, which both minimizes the radio-on time, as well as provides a good trade-off w.r.t. the neural network size.